Sarpy County Protection Order Lawyers

 Protection Order Nebraska

 If you are a victim of domestic abuse, you can seek a legal remedy known as a protection order to stop your abuser from contacting or continuing to harm you.
-To successfully pursue a protection order, you must submit a petition to the court, present information that supports your assertions, and, in some cases, attend a hearing to tell your side of the story.
+To successfully pursue a protection order in Nebraska, you must submit a petition to the court, present information that supports your assertions, and, in some cases, attend a hearing to tell your side of the story.
 Trying to navigate this process on your own, especially when you may fear for your safety or the safety of your children, can be frustrating.
 You need a lawyer on your side who can guide you every step of the way.

 At Reagan Melton & Delaney, our Sarpy County protection order lawyers have 150 years of combined experience.
 We provide attentive and responsive legal representation to those pursuing relief from unsafe family situations.
-When you turn to us, we will answer your questions about how you can petition for a protection order and deliver solid guidance and counsel every step of the way.
+When you turn to us, we will answer your questions about how you can petition for a protection order in Nebraska and deliver solid guidance and counsel every step of the way.
 Our compassionate lawyers will be sensitive to your needs and goals.
 We will help you develop and present a compelling argument for your case.

-Domestic Abuse Protection Order Nebraska
+Domestic Abuse Protection Orders Nebraska

 In Nebraska, if you have a family or household relationship with someone who has or is abusing you, you can petition the court for a Domestic Abuse Protection Order.

-According to the law, abuse involves:
+According to Nebraska law, abuse involves:

 - Causing bodily injury,